Medvedev melts down as Nadal storms back to win ATP Finals clash

 But world number one Nadal fought back to immediately break the Russian at the first opportunity in the second set, going on to take the set 6-3.

 It was the 23-year-old Medvedev who seized the first break in the decider as his powerful serving proved increasingly decisive.
-The 6ft 6in Russian broke Nadal again to set himself up to serve for the match at 5-2, but Nadal showed characteristic grit to break back and keep himself in the game.
+The 6ft 6in Russian broke Nadal again to set himself up to serve for the match at 5-1, but Nadal showed characteristic grit to save match point and break back to keep himself in the game.

-Medvedev continued to appear agitated, giving frequent sarcastic thumbs-up gestures to his team, and the Russian went into full meltdown mode as Nadal incredibly broke again to level the set at 5-5.
+Medvedev continued to appear agitated, giving frequent sarcastic thumbs-up gestures to his team, and the Russian went into full meltdown mode as Nadal incredibly broke again while holding serve to level the set at 5-5.

 🙃🙃🙃#NittoATPFinalspic.twitter.com/t0E7SYXq6H— Tennis TV (@TennisTV) November 13, 2019